 Celtic as a football club was established in 1887, with its first ground built in 1888, also in the Parkhead area of Glasgow, before moving to the current site four years later.
-The stadium was well known for its vast terraces, until all major stadia were changed to be seating only in the mid 1990’s.
+Celtic Park was well known for its vast terraces until all major stadia were changed to be seating only in the mid-1990s.
 The new stadium was an instant success for the club.
 It was often described as one of the best in Britain at the time, and record match day attendances helped the club to flourish.
 It had the first double-decker stadium at any football ground, which unfortunately burnt down in 1927.

 The 1990s saw major changes at the stadium, sparked by the need to put seating in.
 Celtic played their home games at Hampden Park during the 1994-95 season while this work was completed, and the stadium, as we know it today re-opened in August 1995.
 In the late 1990s, Celtic had the highest season ticket sales of any club in Britain at the time.